cwsimmons/esdi_emulator/Readme.md

 # ESDI Disk Emulator

 This is a work in progress emulator of Enhanced Small Disk Interface (ESDI) hard drives.
 The drive image is stored on an SD card.
-The current implementation is based on a Zynq Ultrascale FPGA, but ought to be easily adapted to Zynq 7000 (adapting cache coherency will be the trickiest part most likely).
+The current implementation is based on a Zynq Ultrascale FPGA, but ought to be easily adapted to Zynq 7000.

 ## Technical Overview